 Oracle provides support for binary, monolingual, and multilingual linguistic sorts in the database.
-In Oracle Database 10g, these sorts have been expanded to provide case-insensitive and accent-insensitive sorting and searching capabilities inside the database.
+In Oracle Database, these sorts provide case-insensitive and accent-insensitive sorting and searching capabilities inside the database.
 By using the OraCollator class, the GDK Java API enables Java applications to sort and search for information based on the latest Oracle binary and linguistic sorting features, including case-insensitive and accent-insensitive options.

 Normalization can be an important part of sorting.
-The composition and decomposition of characters are based on the Unicode Standard, so sorting also depends on the Unicode standard.
-Because each version of the JDK may support a different version of the Unicode Standard, the GDK provides an OraNormalizer class based on the Unicode 4.0 standard.
-It contains methods to perform composition.
+The composition and decomposition of characters are based on the Unicode standard; therefore, sorting also depends on the Unicode standard.
+The GDK contains methods to perform composition.

+Note: Because each version of the JDK may support a different version of the Unicode standard, the GDK provides an OraNormalizer class that is based on the latest version of the standard, which for this release is Unicode 5.0.